-Continuing with a mainly virtual operating model in response to the COVID-19 pandemic and restrictions, the Charity kept supporters updated by sharing details of the impact achieved by grant recipients, holding online activist focused briefings and events, providing regular updates, maintaining an engaging website and social media channels, producing regular SoundOut podcast episodes, and reporting to them on the impact of their donations.
+Developing a new hybrid operating model following the COVID-19 pandemic and an end to legal restrictions, the Charity kept supporters updated by sharing details of the impact achieved by grant recipients, holding online and in-person activist focused briefings and events, providing regular updates, maintaining an engaging website and social media channels, producing regular SoundOut podcast episodes, and reporting to them on the impact of their donations.

 d.
-Building a sustainable and strong organisation
+Ensuring a strong, sustainable and well-governed organisation